-This document provides an overview of the process to upgrade the Perforce Helix Server Deployment Package (SDP) from any older version (dating back to 2007) to the SDP 2020.1 (aka "r20.1") release.
+This document provides an overview of the process to upgrade the SDP from any older version (dating back to 2007) to the SDP 2020.1 (aka "r20.1") release.

-If your SDP version is 2020.1 or newer, refer to the SDP Guide (Unix) for instructions on how to upgrade from SDP 2020.1 to any later version.
+If your SDP version is 2020.1 or newer, refer to the SDP Guide (Unix) for instructions on how to upgrade from SDP 2020.1 to later version.
 Starting from SDP 2020.1, the upgrade procedure for the SDP is aided by automated and incremental upgrade mechanism similar to p4d itself, capable of upgrade SDP from the current release to any future version so long as the current release is SDP 2020.1 or newer.